Complete Vs Complementary Dog Food Nutrition Explained

 Complementary food, especially the composition of these foods means that they are insufficient as a sole contributor to the pet’s daily ration.
 Not only are complementary foods not complete but also must always be fed in combination with other foods to deliver complete and balanced nutrition.

-When it comes to enhancing an already complete and balanced diet, real food are always better to act as a complementary.
+When it comes to enhancing an already complete and balanced diet, real food is always better to act as a complementary.

 Vegetables are more nutritious when fed cooked, but raw veggies, such as carrots, zucchini slices, and even frozen peas, make great low-calorie snacks.
 Carrots can be used for training to substitute with treats.